sameerkasi200x/docker-gchat-bot/README.md

 ## Setting up dependencies

-This code depends on setup of DTR, GitHub and Jenkins.
-Before you can starting using this code, you should also enable Google Chat API and register a service account.
+This code depends on setup of [Docker Trusted Registry](https://docs.docker.com/ee/dtr/), GitHub and Jenkins.
+Once you setup this code, you should also enable [Google Chat API](https://developers.google.com/hangouts/chat/how-tos/bots-publish) and register the bot.

+### Docker EE setup
-1. Docker Trusted Registry (DTR) setup *(WIP - a different Markdown file to be added for this)*
+*(WIP - a different Markdown file to be added for this)*
-2. GitHub Repository Setup *(WIP - a different Markdown file to be added for this)*
+### GitHub Repository Setup
-3. Jenkins Setup *(WIP - a different Markdown file to be added for this)*
+*(WIP - a different Markdown file to be added for this)*
+### Jenkins Setup
-4. Google Chat Account Setup *(WIP - a different Markdown file to be added for this)*
+*(WIP - a different Markdown file to be added for this)*

 ## Setting up this code as a Docker Swarm Service